sebastian-heinz/Arrowgene.DragonsDogmaOnline/docs/generic_quest_state_machine.md

 > In the quests `Boat's Buddy` and `Beach Bandits`, the nodes which appear to be used for the quest don't behave properly.
 You may need to reset the instance by going to WDT to get the group to spawn with quest monsters.

 > [!WARNING]
-> In the quest `Confrontation With Scouts`, if you kill monsters in a group which is used in the quest before starting the quest, those monsters will not respawn until you reset the instance in WDT.
+> In quests which require multiple monsters to be killed, if you kill groups before the quest starts, the state machine will consider them dead when you reach that point in the quest.

 > [!NOTE]
 > If a quest completes in a safe area, the party leader needs to exit the area and reenter to restart the quest.